-|Group type||Created how?||Updated how?||What are the criteria?||Can I edit these?|
+|Group type||Created how?||Updated how?||Can I edit these?|

-|Standard||Pre-populated by SocialChorus based on program-agnostic user attributes||Updated automatically to include users who meet the criteria and remove those who don’t.||No, but you can view the filters that define them|
+|Standard||Pre-populated by SocialChorus based on program-agnostic information.||Updated automatically to include users who meet the criteria and remove those who don’t.||No, but you can view the filters that define them.|

-|Generated||Pre-populated by SocialChorus based on program-specific information||Updated automatically to include users who meet the criteria and remove those who don’t.||No, but you can view the filters that define them|
+|Generated||Pre-populated by SocialChorus based on program-specific information.||Updated automatically to include users who meet the criteria and remove those who don’t.||No, but you can view the filters that define them.|

-|Custom||Created by your Administrators and Program Managers||If created using filters, a custom group is updated automatically to include users who meet the criteria and remove those who don’t.
+|Custom||Created by your Administrators and Program Managers.||If created based on criteria (using filters or advanced query), a custom group is updated automatically to include users who meet the criteria and remove those who don’t.

 Standard groups update automatically to include users who meet the criteria.
 Here are some examples of the kinds of criteria that we use to define standard groups:

-- user activity (Inactive This Month, Joined Last Month, Sharers, Top Advocates)
+- User activity (Inactive This Month, Joined Last Month, Sharers, Top Advocates)

-- device status (Reachable by Push Notification)
+- Device status (Reachable by Push Notification)

-Generated groups are also created and updated for you automatically.
-Unlike standard groups, generated groups are program-specific and use the information that defines your program.
+Generated groups are created and updated for you automatically.
+The criteria are auto-generated based on your program's data.
 You cannot edit the membership of these groups, but you can view the filters that define them.

 We create one group for each value in a set of the program's data; for example, each separate answer to a drop-down question generates a separate group.
-Here are some examples of the kinds of criteria that we use to define generated groups:
+This table describes the rules that govern the groups that are generated.

-|Groups are generated for...||How many groups are generated?||Where this information comes from|
+|Groups are generated for...||How many groups are generated?||Where does this information come from?|

-|Channels||A separate group is generated for every channel in your program.||If you create a new channel, a job that runs every 24 hours creates a new group for all the users of that channel, so you will see the resulting new groups within a 24 hours.|
+|Subscribed to: <Channel Name>||A separate group for each channel that has at least one subscribed user||If you create a new channel and users join or follow that channel, a job that runs every 24 hours creates a new group for all the followers of that channel.|

-|Answers to Questions||A separate group is generated for every possible answer to a question with a drop-down list format, as well as a group for users providing no response to such questions.||When you onboard new users to a program, you can request that they answer questions you’ve created as part of their registration.
+|Answers to Questions||A separate group for each drop-down answer to a question and a 'no response' group||When you onboard new users to a program, you can request that they answer questions you’ve created as part of their registration.
 The questions you ask them can either allow free-form responses, or require them to select a response from a drop-down list with finite choices.

 Groups are created for every possible response within each drop-down list; in addition, a group is created for every such question to include the users who have not selected any response.

-- filters: Select criteria to specify which users should be included in the group.
+- Filters - Select criteria to specify which users should be included in the group.
 As users meet those criteria, they will be automatically added to the group.
 When a user no longer meets the criteria, they will be automatically removed.

-- individual users: Select a specific set of users to include in the group.
+- Individual users - Select a specific set of users to include in the group.
 Users must be added or removed from this type of group by an Administrator or Program Manager.